jimrothstein/docs/300_tech_notes.md

 {
 #		PURPOSE:	**maps ChromeBox "capslock" key to Escape.**
-#		-	133 to find this use > xev
+#		-	use > xev to find that capslock is key 133.
-#		- xmodmap is older, but simpler.
+#		- xmodmap is older, but simpler to  change key action to  change key
+action.
 #		- newer is **setxkbmap** but I find more effort to figure out simple things.
 #		-	SEE  tech_notes
 #		- lots of ways to do this remap.
-Stay with what works.
+This works, stay with it:
 #
 xmodmap -e "keycode 133 = Escape"
 }